 THEREFORE, be it resolved that the current LSRC committee is hereby sunset, and LSRC members are sincerely thanked for their service.

-After discussion, the Motion was APPROVED 13-2.
+After discussion, the Motion was APPROVED 13 Aye, 2 No.

 38. On the motion of Director McIntyre, seconded by Director Norris that: